akarsh/lightress/Readme.md

 # lightress
-Integration of Intel Edison arduino with Polar Heart rate transmitter &amp; reciever, Philips Hue
+Integration of Intel Edison Arduino with Polar Heart rate transmitter &amp; receiver, Philips Hue

 This code is part of,
 * Project: Neuro-Usability